amolmane1/spring_takehome/README.md

 #### Similarity & Estimation Logic:

 - Cosine similarity between input embedding and all reference embeddings.
 - Top-3 most similar individuals retrieved; their net worths are averaged using the similarity scores as weights.
+This average is used as the estimated net worth of the person in the input picture.

 #### Caching: